sy-wada/blue_benchmark_with_transformers/README.md

 ```

 ## Relation extraction
-- The aim of the relation extraction task is to predict relations and their types between the two entities mentioned in the sentences.
+- The aim of the relation-extraction task is to predict relations and their types between the two entities mentioned in the sentences.
 The relations with types were compared to annotated data.
-- Following the implimentation of [BLUE benchmark](https://github.com/ncbi-nlp/BLUE_Benchmark), we treated the relation extraction task as a sentence classification by replacing two named entity mentions of interest in the sentence with predefined tags ([Lee et al., 2019](#jlee)).
+- Following the implimentation of [the BLUE benchmark](https://github.com/ncbi-nlp/BLUE_Benchmark), we treated the relation extraction task as a sentence classification by replacing two named entity mentions of interest in the sentence with predefined tags ([Lee et al., 2019](#jlee)).
   + **ORIGINAL**: *Citalopram* protected against the RTI-76-induced inhibition of *SERT* binding.
   + **REPLACED**: *@CHEMICAL$* protected against the RTI-76-induced inhibition of *@GENE$* binding.
   + **RELATION**: *citalopram* and *SERT* has **a chemical-gene relation**.